Standard position for surfaces in link complements in arbitrary 3-manifolds: Eliminating disks with words in the letter

 \begin{proof} As in the proof of \refthm{No2LetterWords}, a curve $\bdy Z_i$ determines an embedded curve $\gamma$ on the diagram graph $\pi(L) \subset \Pi$, with letters $S$ running transversely through diagram edges, and letters $P$ running through a diagram edge immediately to the left or right of a crossing, determined by the position of the arc on the truncation face in meridianal form as in \reffig{IsotopeP}.

 In each case, consider the checkerboard coloring of the diagram.
 Passing through a letter $P$ or $S$ changes the color of the face meeting $\bdy Z_i$.
-But if the word labelling $\bdy Z_i$ is made up of exactly three letters, then the color must change exactly three times.
+If the word labelling $\bdy Z_i$ is made up of exactly three letters, then the color must change exactly three times.
 But this is impossible: if we start in a white face and traverse $\bdy Z_i$, it changes to shaded when it meets the first letter, to white when it meets the second letter, to shaded when it meets the third, and then it must close up, implying that the starting and ending face is both shaded and white.
+This contradiction is illustrated in the case $PSS$ in \reffig{No3LetterWords}.